giovdi/ha-prices/README.md

 [![Open your Home Assistant instance and show your helper entities.](https://my.home-assistant.io/badges/helpers.svg)](https://my.home-assistant.io/redirect/helpers/)

-## 3. Add unit meters
+### 3. Add Unit meters

-Add all the unit meters to Home Assistnat through the helpers' page to automate them.
+Now you can add all the Unit meters to Home Assistnat through the helpers' page to automate them.

-Don't forget to set _F1_, _F2_ and _F3_ as tariffs on each meter.
+**Don't forget to set _F1_, _F2_ and _F3_ as tariffs on each meter!**

+#### One or few devices

+If you have a small bunch of devices, you may prefer adding all of them to the Energy Panel.

-If you'd like to set up the unit meters through YAML, use the following example:
+If you'd like to set up the Unit meters through YAML, use the following example:

 ```
 unit_meter: